Plasmon-enhanced graphene photodetector with CMOS-compatible titanium nitride: Operation Principle

 Graphene detects light mainly through three physical effects: the photovoltaic \cite{gate1, gate2, gate3}, bolometric \cite{bp1, bp2, bp3}, and photo-thermoelectric (PTE) \cite{pte1, pte2, pte3} effects.
 The bolometric effect is only observed for devices under bias \cite{photoconductivity}, which is not the case for our device.
-The PTE effect dominates over the photovoltaic effect \cite{acshotcarrier}; thus, the photodetection process in our device is predominantly determined by the PTE effect.
+The PTE effect dominates over the photovoltaic effect at zero bias \cite{acshotcarrier}; thus, the photodetection process in our device is predominantly determined by the PTE effect.
 This effect is based on the phenomenon of photogenerated hot carriers in graphene.
 Due to the unique conical dispersion of graphene, the density of states fades away at the Dirac point.
 As a consequence, carriers have a low heat capacity near the Dirac point, and when excited, they immediately scatter with other carriers within a few tens of femtoseconds.
 These carrier-carrier scattering events result in an ephemeral Fermi-Dirac distribution of hot thermalized carriers, which can be described by a chemical potential (\textmu) and a carrier temperature (T$_{c}$) \cite{carrierScattering}.
 Afterwards, the hot thermalized carriers cool down in picoseconds by emitting optical and acoustic phonons, coupling with surface optical phonons, and most importantly through disorder-assisted scattering which dominates at room temperature \cite{disorder-assisted, cooling, charged-impurity}.

-Within the photodetector section, the propagating TM-mode excites SPP modes at the TiN-graphene interface; these SPP modes strongly enhance the light interaction with graphene, and hot carriers are generated in the process.
+Within the photodetector section, the propagating TM-mode experiences a near-field plasmonic enhancement at the TiN-graphene-Si interface due to the presence of the TiN stripe.
+This near-field enhancement results in a plasmon-enhanced effective absorption of graphene, and hot carriers are generated as the propagating mode interacts with the graphene sheet.
 An uneven distribution of hot carriers across the graphene sheet induces a PTE voltage \cite{plasmon-induced, grapheneBook}:

 The Seebeck coefficient is a function of the chemical potential, and resembles the curve shown in Fig \ref{fig:seebeckProp}.
 According to Eq. (\ref{eq:1}), an asymmetric profile of the Seebeck coefficient across the graphene sheet induces a PTE voltage.
 Graphene is effectively doped when placed in contact with a metal, which in turn affects the Seebeck coefficient and the PTE voltage.
 The resulting shift in chemical potential ($\Delta$\textmu) is related to the Shottky barrier height ($\Phi_{B})$ at the metal-graphene junction, which is approximated using the Schottky-Mott rule \cite{Pierret1996SemiconductorDF, Monch2017}: